-A. No FICA Tax Liability If State Instrumentality Satisfies Test
+No FICA Tax Liability if State Instrumentality Satisfies Test

-IRC §§3101, 3111 and 3121 generally subject to FICA taxes all wages paid by employers to employees, unless the payments are specifically excepted from the term "wages," or unless the services are specifically excepted from the term "employment."
-However, services performed by the workers of a state instrumentality that is not subject to a Section 218 Agreement, and who are members of the state instrumentality=s retirement system are both excepted from the definition of "employment" for purposes of FICA.8
+IRC sections 3101, 3111, and 3121 generally subject to FICA taxes all wages paid by employers to employees, unless the payments are specifically excepted from the term "wages," or unless the services are specifically excepted from the term "employment."
+However, services performed by workers of a state instrumentality that is not subject to a section 218 agreement and who are members of the state instrumentality's retirement system are excepted from the definition of "employment" for purposes of FICA.
+IRC section 3121(b)(7).7

-B. Are Workers Subject To A Section 218 Agreement?
+Are Workers Subject to a Section 218 Agreement?

-The Code generally excludes from the term "employment" for purposes of FICA those services performed in the employ of any state, any of its political subdivisions, or any wholly-owned instrumentality of a state or one of its political subdivisions.
-The State of California provides FICA coverage to its employees under a Section 218 Agreement.
-Many workers employed by the State of California are also members of CALPERS.
+The code generally excludes from the term "employment" for purposes of FICA those services performed in the employ of any state, any of its political subdivisions, or any wholly owned instrumentality of a state or one of its political subdivisions.8 The state of California provides FICA coverage to its employees under a section 218 agreement.
+Many workers employed by the state are also members of CALPERS.

-The foundation my firm represented was an instrumentality of the university and was granted \$501(c)(3) status.
-Its primary purposes (as cited in its IRS determination letter) were to advance the welfare of its associated university; to assist it in fulfilling its objectives; to supplement the university's programs and activities in appropriate ways; to promote and assist its educational services; and otherwise to aid and assist the university in fulfilling its purposes and serving the people of the state, especially those in the area of the university's location.
+The foundation my firm represented was an instrumentality of the university.
+Its primary purposes, again, as cited in its IRS determination letter, were to advance the welfare of its associated university; to assist it in fulfilling its objectives; to supplement the university's programs and activities in appropriate ways; to promote and assist in its educational services; and otherwise to aid and assist the university in fulfilling its purposes and serving the people of the state, especially those in the area.

 Private letter rulings supported our position.
-For example, in PLR 9543012, the taxpayer was a medical faculty practice plan incorporated as a professional service corporation under state law, and was associated with a university.
-The taxpayer received a letter from the IRS recognizing that it was exempt under IRC \$501(c)(3), and was not a private foundation.
+For example, in PLR 9543012 the taxpayer was a medical faculty practice plan incorporated as a professional service corporation under state law and was associated with a university.
+The taxpayer received a letter from the IRS recognizing that it was exempt as described under IRC section 501(c)(3) and was not a private foundation.
 The taxpayer was created to advance the purposes of the medical educational program and related activities of the university, a state university chartered as part of a state university system.
 The IRS ruled that the taxpayer was an instrumentality of the state or political subdivision.

 The foundation my firm represented paralleled the professional service corporation discussed in PLR 9543012.
-Thus, we believed services performed by the foundation's workers were excluded from the definition of "employment," as long as none of the exceptions of IRC \$3121(b)(7) applied.
-Of course, our foundation never elected to participate in a Section 218 Agreement.
+We believed services performed by the foundation's workers were excluded from the definition of employment, as long as none of the exceptions of IRC section 3121(b)(7) applied.
+Of course, our foundation never elected to participate in a section 218 plan.

-In 1951, states and their "political subdivisions" became able to extend FICA coverage to their employees through voluntary Section Agreements.
-The Section 218 Agreement was made between a state, political subdivision, or instrumentality and the SSA.
-The effect of this agreement was to extend OASDI and Medicare coverage to employees of the state, political subdivision, or instrumentality that entered the Agreement.
-In January 1956, the university related to our foundation had provided FICA coverage to its employees under a Section 218 Agreement.
+In 1951 states and their political subdivisions became able to extend FICA coverage to their employees through voluntary section 218 agreements.
+In January 1956 the university related to our foundation had provided FICA coverage to its employees under a section 218 agreement.

-In the early 1980s, however, the individuals who were employed by our foundation ceased to be employees covered under the university's Section 218 Agreement.
-That change occurred because the foundation successfully separated from the university by changing its status from a state-reimbursed corporation to a non-state reimbursed corporation for financial purposes.
+In the early 1980s, however, the individuals who were employed by our foundation ceased to be employees covered under the university's section 218 agreement.
+That change occurred because the foundation successfully separated from the university by changing its status from a state-reimbursed corporation to a non-state-reimbursed corporation for financial purposes.
 There is some precedent for this kind of conversion.